hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 3. Retrieves a public key for each share in the system to validate signatures.

 (e.g.: for a directory of 5 participants and 10 shares with a threshold value of 6 where Participant 1 has 2 shares;
-Participant 1 will collect at least 6 valid messages from all participants, take the first and second portions of each message, decrypt and aggregate them respectively, so they become the first and second owned secret share )
+`Participant 1` will collect at least 6 valid messages from all participants, take the first and second portions of each message, decrypt with it's BLS private key and aggregate them, so they become the first and second owned secret share)

 Individual signing can then begin.
 Participants use the private information of their shares to sign messages.